mspielberg/factorio-miniloader/README.md

 * 1.5.23 (2018-07-26):
     * Fix crash when getting a bad on_put_item event from buggy other mods.
     * Fix wire connections not appearing on ghosts autoplaced when an entity dies.
+* 1.6.0 (2018-09-21):
+    * New vanilla-inspired graphics that don't overlap with adjacent buildings.
+    * Fix some cases where miniloaders rarely snap to the wrong entity.
+    * Remove references to priority-split usecase now that Factorio core supports splitter priority.